benjaminy/TenaciousCalf/Documentation/flavors_of_persistence.md

 ### On-demand

-With on-demand persistence, the client code chooses for each access whether it should be done in persistent mode or transient mode.
+Persistence on-demand data structures can be updated in persistent mode or transient mode, according to the whims of the client code.
 You can think of each version in the version tree being tagged with a persistent/transient bit.
 Old transient versions cannot be queried or updated, but all old persistent versions can be.